SALES PRIVACY NOTICE

 Your personal information is stored on our paper and IT filing systems which may be copied for testing, backup, archiving and disaster recovery purposes.
 Access to your information is limited to those who require it to provide services to you.
 All data is held within the UK.

-If any of your personal information is transferred out with the European Union or the European Economic Area by any of our contractors, we will ensure that there are adequate safeguards in place to protect your personal information in accordance with the General Data Protection Regulations and applicable UK Data Protection Legislation.
+If any of your personal information is transferred out of the European Union or the European Economic Area by any of our contractors, we will ensure that there are adequate safeguards in place to protect your personal information in accordance with the General Data Protection Regulations and applicable UK Data Protection Legislation.

 The personal information that you provide will be retained by us in accordance with applicable laws and our internal Retention Policy.
 We will only hold your personal information on our systems for as long as is necessary and will destroy or de-identify personal information we hold after its retention period.
 You can request a copy of our Retention Policy by contacting us at email@example.com